rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 export LOGDIR=logs
 ```

-An example log file obtained by running the above `pipetask run` is provided here in the `logs` subdirectory, named `logs/makeWarpAssembleCoadd-morph-logfile.log`.
+An example log file obtained by running the above `pipetask run` command is provided here in the `logs` subdirectory, named `logs/makeWarpAssembleCoadd-morph-logfile.log`.

 The `pipetask run` command that generates custom coadds with the additional configuration parameter change for `doFilterMorphological` takes 30-35 minutes to run.